readalps/SimpleMiner/README.md

 # SimpleMiner
-About a simple miner game program
+A simple miner game program implemented with MFC and C++.